dryu99/boonwegig-pub/README.md

 - [ ] create an About page
   - [ ] outline participation instructions (#boonwegig)
     - [ ] decide on whether or not its a good idea to have this on my site lol. maybe better to keep it lowkey via email
+    - [ ] decide on scraping instructions
+      - add hashtag
+      - should i recommend they make it more structured? if i let them have free reign there's way more potential for the AI to hallucinate. for example: https://www.instagram.com/p/CyIe5UXrTac/ this post has hashtags that are intepreted as band names even though one of them is the venue name.
+      - If i ask them to put the info underneath #boonwegig they might not be happy with the forced formatting
   - [ ] add a "last edited" footnote so people are aware of updates
 - [ ] think about how you want to handle displaying artist info
   - [ ] sending to another page seems annoying, but hover tooltip won't work well on mobile